-The compressors are explained along with types, different components, basic working principles, etc.
+What are compressors?
+It is explained along with types, different parts or components, basic working principles, applications, etc.

 Let’s get into the article!

 The compressor is pretty much an important component in most industrial machines and even for some household applications.

 From internal combustion engines to refrigerators the compressors are used and have a very important role in the operations.

 They have a wide range of applications.
 Let’s know more about them in detail.